unyt-org/datex-core-js-legacy/docs/manual/01 Introduction to DATEX JS.md

 console.log(refSum.val) // 10
 ```

-This code is equivalent to the DATEX code above.
+When you compare this code with the [example code](./02%20Important%20%DATEX%20Concepts.md#References%20and%20Pointers) from the DATEX introduction chapter,
-As you can see, the DATEX concepts are adopted in JavaScript in a very straightforward way.
+you can see how the DATEX concepts are adopted in JavaScript in a very straightforward way.

-To learn more about DATEX pointers in JavaScript, check out the chapters [Pointers](2%20Pointers.md).
+To learn more about DATEX pointers in JavaScript, check out the chapters [Pointers](./03%20Pointers.md).

 ### Creating DATEX-compatible classes